deffnotmike/Subbang/README.md

 **Educational purposes only.**

 **Note:** This tool may encounter issues due to technologies like load balancing.
 Espcially while dealing with cloud-native hosts.
 It's on my long list of TODOs.

+# TODO:
+* Allow users to specify an output location.
+Mergre output into one file?...
+* Error handling for instances where Load Balancing/ELB/rotating IP addresses impact results.